F5Networks/f5-aci-servicecenter/docs/install.rst

 =======
 Upgrade F5 ACI ServiceCenter from v1.0 to v2.0+
 -----------------------------------------------
-Only disruptive upgrade is supported where user can uninstall and re-install the higher version.
-Application data will not be retained during this upgrade.
+Upgrade from v1.0 to v2.0+ is not supported.
+Users can manually uninstall and re-install the higher version (Data will not be retained).

 Upgrade F5 ACI ServiceCenter from v2.0 to v2.1+
 -----------------------------------------------